AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 3. If using certificate-based authentication with Site2Cloud:

    a.
 Go to Network > Network Profiles > IKE Gateways.
-These parameters should match the Site2Cloud configuration downloaded at Step 5 under "Setting up Site2Cloud Connection". <I copied the latter sentence from the PSK step.
-But don't know if it is right to mention it.
+These parameters should match the Site2Cloud configuration downloaded at Step 5 under "Setting up Site2Cloud Connection".
    b.
 In the IKE Gateway dialog enter the following:

 	+----------------------+-------------------------------------------------------+